 Even though he did not realise it, and it would have been far from his mind, Henry VIII has helped every genealogist ever since because a resource was created that has assisted many people researching their family history in England and Wales.

-The decision to create parish registers was not popular at the time, however, because the population felt it was just another way of taxing them, but no tax was payable, and felt it was just another way of keeping an eye on them.
+The decision to create parish registers was not popular at the time, however, because the population felt it was just another way of taxing them and observing them.

 King Edward VI, Henry VIII's son, again stated that these records should be kept because many ministers had not implemented the legislation as they felt it created more work for them.

 Unfortunately, however, many parish registers do not survive from the initial period because events were recorded on loose sheets of paper that have been lost over the years.

 In 1598, it was ordered that all entries should be made on parchment rather than paper, and that all previous entries should be transferred to the new parchment.